 9. Focus on the positives when talking about school with your tot.
-When you pick them up praise their school work and comment on how happily they were playing when you arrived.
+When you pick them up praise their schoolwork and comment on how happy they were playing when you arrived.

-10. Talk to your child about their worries; it may be as simple as not being able to open their lunch box, or being afraid to ask to go to the toilet.
+10. Talk to your child about their worries.
+It may be as simple as not being able to open their lunch box, or being afraid to ask to go to the toilet.
 A problem shared is a problem halved.
-Solving small problems stops them developing into real fears.
+Solving small problems stops them from developing into real fears.

 11. Work with the teacher – they are professionally trained to deal with all aspects of your child’s school life.
 They also spend a lot of time with your child and will be uniquely placed to spot any issues.

 12. Don’t expect miracles.
 It may take a little while for your child to find their feet.
 So just be there to support them as they go through the change until school becomes a part of everyday life.